 What is a data catalog vs data dictionary?

-Who uses a data catalog?
+Who uses the data catalog?

 How to create a data catalog?

-How to document a data catalog?
+Do I need a data catalog?

 What is the difference between data catalog and data warehouse?

-What is data catalog in SQL Server?
+What is data catalog in AWS?